The post that outlines what beginner’s investment strategy I’ve actually chosen.

 |International government bonds||4.8%|

-I’m sure I’ll tinker with this plenty as I go, but I think this is a decent start.
+I’m sure I’ll tinker with this plenty as I go, but I think this is a decent investment strategy to start.